hidetatz/hidetatz.github.io/data/articles/go_mutex_starvation_en.md

 }
 ```

 This program starts one goroutine (*goroutine 1*), and inside it, it starts a for-loop.
-In the loop, it locks the mutex, sleeps for 100µs, and then release of the lock.
+In the loop, it locks the mutex, sleeps for 100µs, and then releases the lock.
 In another goroutine (*goroutine 2*), it starts a for-loop that runs only 10 times, and in the loop, it sleeps for 100µs, then acquires the lock, and immediately unlocks it.

 Now let's think about how this program will work.
 My guess is: "goroutine2 will eventually acquire the lock 10 times, but in the meantime, goroutine1 will also acquire the lock several times, and the program will terminate normally soon, probably in no longer than 1 or 2 seconds".